GEORGE MASON LAW & ECONOMICS CENTER

 * * *

-No Tuition; Hotel Rooms and Group Meals are Provided
+No Tuition; Hotel Rooms and Group Meals Provided

-There is no tuition for the Institute, and room and board are covered by the LEC.
+There was no tuition for the Institute, and room and board were covered by the LEC.

-Participants are responsible for their own travel expenses to and from the Institute, as well as incidental expenses and individual meals.
+Participants were responsible for their own travel expenses to and from the Institute, as well as incidental expenses and individual meals.

 Honorarium:

-Participants will receive a $3,000 honorarium upon successful completion of the Institute.
+Participants received a $3,000 honorarium upon successful completion of the Institute.

 Venue: